zsiller/fuelgrainsim/README.md

 - Iterations is iterations per second not total iterations (try to keep total iterations under 100)
 - Make sure your DXF file has a 10 mm scale bar to scale the DXF file to scale created SVG to proper size
 - The last subdirectory on the output path is the folder output files will be put in (it does not need to exist yet, it will be created if it doesn't)

+## Outputs
+**By default, the program will create:**

+- Gif displaying the fuel grain front regressing, corresponding regression rate, and thrust.
+- CSV file with sim results that charts are created from.

+    - Thrust
+    - Regression rate
+    - Change in cross-sectional area
+    - Perimeter of grain cutout
+- Plot of regression rate and trust over fire time.

 ## License